 The staff at the Center for Counseling and Consultation (CCC) is dedicated to helping students with a whole range of challenges that may interfere with the ability to live well, relate to others, and succeed academically.

-To ensure the optimal health and safety our entire campus community, all services at the Center for Counseling and Consultation (CCC) will be held remotely for the Fall 2020 semester.
+To ensure the optimal health and safety our entire campus community, all services at the Center for Counseling and Consultation (CCC) are being held remotely.
 Services will be centralized for students from all campuses whether students are attending classes in person or remotely.

-Students seeking services at the Center for Counseling and Consultation are encouraged to use our virtual drop-in hours:
+Students seeking initial services at the Center for Counseling and Consultation are encouraged to make an appointment online during office hours.

 You are not alone.
 Please do not wait to seek help!